ubsicap/usfm/docs/attributes/index.rst

 |badge_3.0|

 USFM 3.0 provides a general syntax for adding named attributes to character markers.
-Attributes contribute descriptive metadata about the marked content.
+Attributes define additional properties of the marked content.
 The addition of marker attributes is a means of extending the meta information contained within in a USFM text.

 USFM will *formally* provide descriptive attributes for a :ref:`subset <attributes_markersProviding>` of character markers.
 Each marker in this set will have a defined list of attributes, which are relevant to the overall purpose of the marker.